johnpapa/angular-styleguide/README.md

   - **Locate**: Make locating your code intuitive, simple and fast.

       *Why?*: I find this to be super important for a project.
-If the team cannot find the files they need to work on quickly, that needs to change.
+If the team cannot find the files they need to work on quickly,  they will not be able to work as efficiently as possible, and the structure needs to change.
 You may not know the file name or where its related files are, so putting them in the most intuitive locations and near each other saves a ton of time.
 A descriptive folder structure can help with this.

     ```
     /bower_components